simonrevill/node-contacts-crud-api/README.md

 ## Frontend

 The frontend application is built using TypeScript, React and Chakra UI.
-All domain logic is tested independently of the UI adding extra flexibility.
+All domain logic is tested independently of the UI, adding extra flexibility.